 The Housing Act 2004 introduced a new way of assessing the suitability of living accommodation.
 From the 6 April 2006, the Housing Health and Safety Rating System (HHSRS) has been used to assess all types of accommodation.
 This includes: flats houses student houses houses in multiple occupation It affects both rented and owner-occupied properties.
 The […]

 Council Officers can be asked to visit a property by a tenant, an owner, or a neighbour.
-Our Officers can also visit during routine surveys of the district, when they suspect there maybe a hazard in the property.
-Each officer of the Private Sector Housing Team has the authority to request access to a property when they […]
+Our Officers can also visit during routine surveys and when they suspect there maybe a hazard in the property.
+Each officer of the Private Sector Housing Team has the authority to request access to a residential property.
+What happens […]